AusOpenTech/makingAPlan/README.md

 We are the people who know how to build things.

 I know of lots of Australians - both inside and outside government - building valuable technology that supports Australian democracy.
 [Michelle Blom’s election auditing software](https://github.com/michelleblom), specifically designed for Australian-style preferential elections, has been used in San Francisco but not (yet) here.
 Australian open-source implementations of [STV](https://github.com/siliconeconometrics/publicservice) [counting](https://github.com/grahame/dividebatur) software could be used immediately instead of the often-secret, often-foreign code many of our electoral commissions use.
-Flux’s has a terrific [sub-project on encoding legislation](https://github.com/OpenGovAus/Aus-Bills).
+Flux has a terrific [sub-project on encoding legislation](https://github.com/OpenGovAus/Aus-Bills).

 So many other good things have been, are being, or could be built by the open source community without needing official endorsement.